-The House of Gilliard has equipped its production site with two Variable Speed Drive (VSD) compressors and a nitrogen generator.
-Thanks to this installation, the wine house has on-site nitrogen and does no longer need to purchase nitrogen in cylinders.
-The advantages are obvious: the Gilliard house saves time, money and energy thanks to its on-site nitrogen.
+Maison Gilliard has equipped its production site with two Variable Speed Drive (VSD) compressors and a nitrogen generator.
+Thanks to this installation, the winery has on-site nitrogen and no longer needs to purchase nitrogen in cylinders.
+The advantages are obvious: Maison Gilliard saves time, money and energy thanks to its on-site nitrogen generation solution.